BKhomutenko/visgeom/README.md

 The only difference is that the Directory has to contain a pair of images LefPrefixFile1 and RightPrefixFile1 that are images of the same scene taken from left and right cameras respectively.

-In case of stereo calibration %W %EMAX %CheckExtraction from the first file are used (the one that has stereo information)
+In case of stereo calibration %W, %EMAX, and %CheckExtraction from the first file are used (the one that has stereo information).

 RECOMMENDATIONS